icopy-site/awesome/docs/awesome/awesome-php.md

 * [Signaling PHP](https://leanpub.com/signalingphp) - A book about catching PCNTL signals in CLI scripts by Cal Evans.
 * [The Grumpy Programmer's Guide to Building Testable PHP Applications](https://leanpub.com/grumpy-testing) - A book about building testing PHP applications by Chris Hartjes.
 * [XML Parsing with PHP](https://www.phparch.com/books/xml-parsing-with-php/) - This book covers parsing and validating XML documents, leveraging XPath expressions, and working with namespaces as well as how to create and modify XML files programmatically.
-* [Domain-Driven Design in PHP](https://leanpub.com/ddd-in-php) - Real examples written in PHP showcasing DDD Architectural Styles.

-### Other Books
-*Books related to general computing and web development.*

-* [Eloquent JavaScript](https://eloquentjavascript.net/) - A book about JavaScript programming by Marijn Haverbeke.
-* [Pro Git](https://git-scm.com/book/en/v2) - A book about Git by Scott Chacon and Ben Straub.
-* [The Linux Command Line](http://linuxcommand.org/tlcl.php) - A book about the Linux command line by William Shotts.
-* [The Tangled Web — Securing Web Applications](https://www.amazon.com/Tangled-Web-Securing-Modern-Applications/dp/1593273886) - A book about securing web applications by Michal Zalewski.

 ### PHP Videos
 *Fantastic PHP-related videos.*